UCB-stat-159-s23/project-group25/README.md

 ## Introduction

-This project aims to understand the predictive factors for becoming diabadic.
-The raw dataset can be downloaded here from [Kaggle](https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset)
+This project is dedicated to identifying predictive factors for the development of diabetes.
+The raw dataset is accessible on [Kaggle] (https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset).

-We compared the performance of different models to predict if a person developed diabetes.
-Specifically, we compared the performance of OLS,  Decision Tree, Random Forest Classification and K Nearest Neighbor (KNN) model, and we found that the Random Forest model has the highest accuracy, 0.866.
-The KNN model generated a very low accuracy compared to other three classification models.
-However, It only achieved an accuracy of 0.837 in on the test set.
+We evaluated the performance of several models, including OLS, Decision Tree, Random Forest Classification, and K Nearest Neighbor (KNN), to predict whether an individual would develop diabetes.
+Our findings showed that the Random Forest model provided the highest accuracy, at 0.866.
+The KNN model, in contrast, demonstrated notably lower accuracy than the other three classification models, reaching only an accuracy of 0.837 on the test set.

-Since the Random Forest model gave the highest accuracy, we decide to further investigate the random forest model and try to optimize the accuracy of the random forest model.
-We attemped dropping duplicated records, but it didn't improve testing accuracy.
-This is reasonable because the duplicated data appeared in the original dataset was not manually added by mistake.
-Instead, if duplicated data appeared, it means this specific "pattern of data" just appear more frequently than other records in the dataset.
-We can just return to our original dataset and try another way of optimizing the model.
+Given its superior performance, we decided to delve deeper into the Random Forest model in an attempt to optimize its accuracy.
+We explored the impact of removing duplicate records but found that this didn't enhance test accuracy.
+This finding aligns with our expectation, as the presence of duplicate data in the original dataset was not due to manual errors.
+Rather, repeated patterns of data indicated that certain records appeared more frequently in the dataset.

-## Installation
+Installation Instructions

-Run `make env` will setup a new conda environment with the required dependencies.
-The activate the environment, run `conda activate diabetes_analysis`.
-Use `diabetes-analysis` kernel to execute the Jupyter Notebook.
+To set up a new conda environment with the necessary dependencies, run make env.
+Activate the environment with conda activate diabetes_analysis.
+Use the diabetes-analysis kernel to run the Jupyter Notebook.

-To install the tailor-made functions specific to this project, please install the package `diabetes_analysis_tools` by running  `pip install -e diabetes_analysis_pkg/.` after setting the wording directory to this repository.
-IMPORTANT: Please restart the kernel after the installation.
-The running kernel doesn't continuously check for changes in the installed packages.
+To utilize the custom functions designed specifically for this project, you'll need to install the diabetes_analysis_tools package.
+After setting the working directory to this repository using cd .., run pip install -e diabetes_analysis_pkg/.
+Note: please restart the kernel after installation.
+This is because the running kernel does not continuously monitor changes in the installed packages.

 ## Repository Structure